pzankov/hydroctrl/README.md

 - temperature of solution
 - pH of solution
 - solution level (with a single float switch)
-- consumption of fresh water (to detect leaks)
+- consumption of fresh water (with a pressure sensor attached to the supply tank)

 # Data storage